gr007-40/gr007-40.github.io/docs/writeups/2023/coderush/rev/keasy/index.md

 ## Solution

-Let's use ghidra to look at the function with power of CIA.
+Let's use ghidra to look at the decompiled source.

 ![main_gh](main_gh.png)